 Korner and Davies soon went their own way again and in 1961 formed Blues Incorporated; the first amplified Rhythm & Blues band in Britain.
 On the lookout for a new club, it was the groups sometimes-singer Art Wood (Older brother of Ronnie and later frontman for The Artwoods) who found and suggested the Ealing Jazz Club.
 The new club was a huge success, acting as a mecca for R&B fans across Britain and within months Blues Incorporated were invited back to the Marquee Club for their own Thursday night residency in May 1962.

 On the site of the Ealing Jazz club there now reads a blue plaque that says 'The Ealing Jazz Club.
 17 March 1962.
 Alexis Korner & Cyril Davies began British Rhythm & Blues on this site.'

-The club attracted people from all over the country and brought them together, any musicians who wanted to play and could play were given the chance too, as Blues Incorporated was always intended to have a fluid membership.
-Acting more as an evolving coterie of R&B enthusiasts, inspiring them to go out and form their own bands.
+The club attracted people from all over the country and brought them together, any musicians who wanted to play and could play were given the chance to.
+Blues Incorporated was always intended to have fluid membership; acting more as an evolving coterie of R&B enthusiasts, inspiring them to go out and form their own bands.
 Many of which went on to achieved huge, critical and commercial success.